Last Updated: March 30, 2023

 The Citi Custom Cash℠ card, which earns 5% on your top bonus category each month, up to $500 in spend, and features some unique bonus categories like Home Improvement Stores, Drugstores, and Live Entertainment (Concerts ad Shows).

 The bonus offer on the Citi Custom Cash is not related to the Citi Premier eligibility rules – meaning you can get the bonus offer on both.
 You cannot Rewards+ and Premier within the same 24 month period.

 Now that the Citi Prestige has both a higher annual fee, at $495, and no longer allows concierge bookings, it’s not as much of a “no brainer” card as before.
 Many will balk at the small signup bonuses on the Citi Double Cash card (generally no bonus) and the Citi Rewards+, but keep in mind that you should be able to product change nearly any open Citi card to either of these.
 Many of us have older, potentially dormant, Citi cards we stopped using and those are perfect conversion candidates.

-So at a minimum, you’d want the Citi Double Cash, for 2X points on all non-bonused spend, and a Citi Premier or Citi Prestige for the ability to transfer these points to airlines (assuming this all pans out such that Double Cash-earned points are transferable.
+So at a minimum, you’d want the Citi Double Cash, for 2X points on all non-bonused spend, and a Citi Premier or Citi Prestige (no longer available) for the ability to transfer these points to airlines (assuming this all pans out such that Double Cash-earned points are transferable.
 I guess that would simply be a Citi Bifecta.